 - You may not want to receive any gifts at all.
 This is common for a baby sprinkle, the celebration for the second or third baby.
 To do this it’s best to add a note on the invite.
 Be very specific and word it like this “We are fortunate to have everything for the baby that we need.
 So, please don’t bring a gift.
 We can’t wait to see and celebrate with you.

 - One way of not opening presents at the party is by having a “display shower”.
 This has become more popular and has many benefits.
 The person giving the present doesn’t have to waste money on gift wrapping.
 Also, it reduced waste and is more environmentally friendly.
 People are able to view the presents at their own leisure.
 This can be added to the invite.
 You can write something like “Keep the environment in mind and reduce waste, please don’t wrap your gift.
 We will have a gift table for you to leave it on and to view at your leisure”.

 - If you want to still receive gifts but don’t want the hassle of taking them home or opening them at the party.
 You could ask them to have them delivered to your home.
 This is not the best option as it looks like you are having a party for the gifts.
 The only exception would be if you are holding a virtual baby shower.
 Having the gift sent to their house adds the extra expense of a delivery charge.
 And their time dropping it off at the post office or house.
 If you decide to do this add it to the invite but word it carefully.
 Write something like “We want to spend the time with you at the party rather than opening presents.
 If you want to give something please send it to our home”.

 Virtual baby shower gift-giving and opening

-With the onset of COVID-19 having a virtual baby shower has become common.
-A virtual baby shower is a party to celebrate the pregnancy and is conducted online from your own home.
+With the onset of COVID-19 having a quarantine baby shower has become common.
+A quarantine baby shower is a party to celebrate the pregnancy and is conducted online from your own home.